-An operational threshold for making clinical decisions based on ABP measurements is urgently needed [12].
-This requires that the relationship between these measurements and the incidence of cardiovascular complications be clarified further [33].
-Moreover, the benefits of using ABP monitoring as an accessory to conventional sphygmomanometry must be established in prospective clinical trials [34-36], although prospective studies alone are unlikely to establish an operational threshold for ABP monitoring.
-Indeed, studies of intermediate endpoints, such as left ventricular hypertrophy [37-39], and a previous study of daytime blood pressure only [33] have shown that the relationship between ABP measurements and cardiovascular complications is continuous, without a threshold level at which the risk rises suddenly.
+An operational threshold for making clinical decisions based on ABP measurements is urgently needed [3].
+This requires that the relationship between these measurements and the incidence of cardiovascular complications be clarified further [23].
+Moreover, the benefits of using ABP monitoring as an accessory to conventional sphygmomanor netry must be established in prospective clinical trials [24-26], although prospective studies alone are unlikely to establish an operational threshold for ABP monitoring.
+Indeed, studies of intermediate end-